Division of Prevention and Community Research

 Jacob K. Tebes, PhD, Director

-Professor of Psychology in Psychiatry, Child Study, and Public Health
+Professor of Psychiatry, in the Child Study Center, and in Public Health

 The primary aim of the Division of Prevention and Community Research is to conduct studies that will enhance knowledge regarding the prevention of psychiatric and substance abuse disorders and the promotion of adaptation or resilience.
 Divisional studies consist either of risk factor or intervention research.
 Risk factor research involves the identification of risk and/or protective factors related to the onset and progression of disorders or problem behaviors.
 Factors identified may be the target of change in subsequent intervention studies.
 Intervention research examines the effectiveness of interventions in preventing disorders or reducing risk, or in promoting adaptation or resilience.